watem-sedem/watem-sedem/docs/tutorial.rst

 ***********************

-In the previous tutorials we learned how to make a model run with WS and how to enable or disable modeloutput.
+In the previous tutorials we learned how to make a model run with WS and how to enable or disable model output.
 In this tutorial we will explain how to enable one of the *advanced* features of CN-WS.
 The example will make use of the :ref:`Include Buffers <includebuffers>` option, but the same principles can be used for all other options!